tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

     **Block verification**

     b.
-Under the Optimistic Rollup approach, users submit transactions to “Sequencers” (as defined in Section 1 below), which are nodes responsible for processing transactions on the optimistic rollup.
-The Sequencer aggregates transactions, compresses the underlying data, and publishes the block on Ethereum.
+Under the Optimistic Rollup approach, users submit transactions to “L2 Operator” (as defined in Section 1 below), which are nodes responsible for processing transactions on the optimistic rollup.
+L2 Operator aggregates transactions, compresses the underlying data, and publishes the block on Ethereum.

     c.
-Sequencers are required to lock as “Sequencer collateral” (as defined in Section 1 below) a certain minimum number of Tokens (as further described below) as a form of a bond to dis- incentivize dishonesty as such bond can be slashed if the Sequencer posts an invalid block or builds on an old-but-invalid block (even if their block is valid).
-Sequencers are rewarded by the Tokamak Network with seigniorage (i.e. newly minted Tokens) for their services, the quantum of awards being in proportion to the growth of the corresponding L2 (growth being calculated on the basis of the growth of the total supply of Tokens on the Tokamak Network).
+L2 Operators are required to lock as “L2 Operator collateral” (as defined in Section 1 below) a certain minimum number of Tokens (as further described below) as a form of a bond to dis- incentivize dishonesty as such bond can be slashed if L2 Operator posts an invalid block or builds on an old-but-invalid block (even if their block is valid).
+L2 Operators are rewarded by Tokamak Network with seigniorage (i.e. newly minted Tokens) for their services, the quantum of awards being in proportion to the growth of the corresponding L2 (growth being calculated on the basis of the growth of the total supply of Tokens on the Tokamak Network).
-    However, in addition to seigniorage, different Sequencers may have different fee policies for how they are to be remunerated by users for their services (for example, in Tokens or in other cryptocurrencies).
+    However, in addition to seigniorage, different L2 Operators may have different fee policies for how they are to be remunerated by users for their services (for example, in Tokens or in other cryptocurrencies).

     d.
-Under the Optimistic Rollup approach, after a rollup batch of transactions are submitted by an Sequencer for publishing on the Ethereum blockchain, there is a time window/challenge period (called the “DTD”, as defined in Section 1 below) of 7 to 14 days where users can “Challenge” (as defined in Section 1 below) the results of a transaction by computing fraud proofs (subject to them also providing Tokens in the form of “minimum challenge costs” (as described in Section 3.1.2 below).
-In the event where a particular Sequencer is Challenged, depending on whether the batch was validly submitted, the Sequencer or the challenger will lose their Sequencer collateral or minimum challenge costs respectively, and the winning party will obtain the losing party’s slashed Tokens.
+Under the Optimistic Rollup approach, after a rollup batch of transactions are submitted by an L2 Operator for publishing on the Ethereum blockchain, there is a time window/challenge period (called the “DTD”, as defined in Section 1 below) of 7 to 14 days where users can “Challenge” (as defined in Section 1 below) the results of a transaction by computing fraud proofs (subject to them also providing Tokens in the form of “minimum challenge costs” (as described in Section 3.1.2 below).
+In the event where a particular L2 Operator is Challenged, depending on whether the batch was validly submitted, L2 Operator or the challenger will lose their L2 Operator collateral or minimum challenge costs respectively, and the winning party will obtain the losing party’s slashed Tokens.

     e.
-Users who are not Sequencers nor challengers (i.e. they themselves are not involved in either providing the service of processing transactions or computing fraud proofs), can also take part the block verification process by “supporting” the Sequencer or a challenger through similarly submitting Tokens to be locked up as minimum challenge costs, and in doing so can share in the rewards (i.e, seigniorage and/or slashed Tokens) and penalties (i.e the risk of slashing in the event of an invalid challenge/submission) which would have been obtained by the Sequencer or challenger respectively for their participation in block verification activities.
+Users who are not L2 Operators nor challengers (i.e. they themselves are not involved in either providing the service of processing transactions or computing fraud proofs), can also take part the block verification process by “supporting” L2 Operator or a challenger through similarly submitting Tokens to be locked up as minimum challenge costs, and in doing so can share in the rewards (i.e, seigniorage and/or slashed Tokens) and penalties (i.e the risk of slashing in the event of an invalid challenge/submission) which would have been obtained by the L2 Operator or challenger respectively for their participation in block verification activities.
-    For the avoidance of doubt, the act of “supporting” the Sequencer or the challenger is a proactive step a user has to take.
+    For the avoidance of doubt, the act of “supporting” the L2 Operator or the challenger is a proactive step a user has to take.
 A user can remain a passive Tokenholder on the Tokamak Network and not participate as a supporter in any of the challenges.
 The Tokens submitted to be locked up in this matter are intended to be for the purposes of encouraging active